tilteng/web-style-guide/14-translations.md

 |  | 1 | Facebook (1) ami |
 |  | 2 | Facebook (2) amis |

-Notice that for the French language, the plural rules is different from English.
-In some languages there is no distinction between singular and plural, and for others there are 6 plural forms with special rules.
+Notice that for the French language (as a speaker from France), the plural rule is different from English.
+This is only a slight difference.
+In some languages there is no distinction between singular and plural, and for others there can be as many as 6 plural forms with special rules.

 ## Best Practices
 1. **Extract only complete strings**